Climate change is a hot topic – but it’s not a new thing.

 · Wildlife at risk, including extinction for some species

 But what can we do about it?

 It’s worth remembering that we successfully avoided another global catastrophe when countries came together to ban the gases that were creating a thinning in the ozone layer.
 This ozone layer acts like a shield, protecting us from most of the Sun's damaging ultraviolet.
 Once it was discovered that the CFC gases in aerosols, fridges and air conditioners were destroying our ozone layer, CFCs were banned.

 Now, the ozone layer is showing signs of recovery.
 Millions of lives have been saved and countless cases of cancer avoided.
 Banning CFCs and other ozone-depleting chemicals has likely also delayed global warming.
 This success story should give us hope that we can achieve the same for climate change.

 Governments around the world are working together to fight the climate emergency and there are plenty of charities and other organisations taking positive action.
 Businesses are also recognising their responsibility to go green.
-First Mile has lots of ideas to help you become a greener business and can offer 100% renewable gas and electricity that won’t cost the Earth, plus our recycling solutions.
+First Mile has lots of ideas to help you become a greener business, click here to view our recycling solutions.

 As people become more aware of climate change, customers will be drawn to forward-thinking businesses that show a commitment to sustainability.
 Companies will need to keep up with their competitors, as well as new regulations such as the UK government’s net-zero emissions law.